gmgeo/osmic/tools/export.md

 * `input_basedir` - specify the input base directory, if not specified it defaults to the current working directory, can be either an absolute or relative path

-* `input` - specify a list of directory names from which the icon files are read, useful if only a subset of icons should be processed, if not specified the script reads icons from the base directory
+* `input` - specify a list of directory names from which the icon files are read, useful if only a subset of icons should be processed, if not specified the script reads icons from the base directory.
+Each directory has the following parameters:
+  * `name` - specify the directory name, if not specified the directory will be skipped
+  * `include` - specify a list of file names with or without size (e.g. `waste-basket` or `waste-basket-14`) that should be included in the export, if not specified and no `exclude` list is present (see below) all icons in this directory are included.
+If no size for an icon is specified all sizes of this icon are included.
+  * `exclude` - specify a list of file names with or without size (e.g. `waste-basket` or `waste-basket-14`) that should be excluded from the export, if not specified and no `include` list is present (see above) all icons in this directory are included.
+If no size for an icon is specified all sizes of this icon are excluded.
+  * `include` and `exclude` may never be specified together for a directory, otherwise the directory will be skipped.

 * `output_basedir` - specify the output base directory, if not specified it defaults to `./export`, can be either an absolute or relative path